 At Bethel, we honor those who are currently serving and have previously served our country.
 The Office of Military and Veteran Services offers a number of services to active military members and veterans.
 Through this office, military-affiliated students and their families receive support in the admissions process, study space, financial aid, veteran benefits, spiritual formation, healthcare resources, and career services.

 See the following list of Military and Veterans' programs and resources for more information on what Bethel offers to military-affiliated students and their families:

-Office of Military and Veteran Services: Website (https://www.bethel.edu/military-veteran-services/) | 651-635-2422
+Office of Military and Veteran Services: Website | 651-635-2470

 Resources